malaviya-parth/CN/03_Physical Layer/02_Encoding/03_rzManchester.md

 # Differential Manchester Encoding

-- Here, one means change in shae and zero means no change in shape.
+- Here, one means change in shape and zero means no change in shape.
-- Start with any shape z or barkwards-z.
+- Start with any shape z or backwards-z.

 **Figure**
 ![Alt text](../../Assests/image19.png)

 **Advantages**